awsdocs/amazon-sns-developer-guide/doc_source/channels-sms-awssupport.md

 # Requesting support for SMS messaging with Amazon SNS<a name="channels-sms-awssupport"></a>

-Certain SMS options with Amazon SNS are unavailable until you contact AWS Support\.
+Certain SMS options with Amazon SNS aren't available until you contact AWS Support\.
 Open a case in the [AWS Support Center](https://console.aws.amazon.com/support/home#/) to request any of the following:
 +

 **An increase to your monthly SMS spending threshold**